 The United States established diplomatic relations with Liberia in 1864 following its independence from the American Colonization Society, an organization that resettled free African-Americans and freed slaves in Liberia.
 A 1980 coup ended the one-party rule that dated from independence in 1847.
 From 1989 to 2003, the country saw civil war, misrule, and rebellion.
 Elections held in 2005 and 2011 were declared free and fair.

 U.S. assistance and engagement is critical to Liberia’s short-term stability and long-term development.
-National elections in 2011 drew broad participation from the electorate, and paved the way for a peaceful transition to the incumbent president's second administration.
-But opposition and unrest surrounding the elections showed that security, political, and social conditions remain fragile, and that the government must continue to make progress in building and solidifying confidence in public governance, re-energizing reforms, and fostering tangible improvements in the lives of average Liberians.
+National elections in 2011 drew broad participation from the electorate, and paved the way for a peaceful transition to President Ellen Johnson Sirleaf’s second administration.
+But opposition and unrest surrounding the elections showed that security, political, and social conditions remain fragile.
+The Ebola epidemic has also slowed economic growth, drained the government’s resources, and delayed development projects.
+The government must continue to make progress in building and solidifying confidence in public governance, reenergizing reforms, and fostering tangible improvements in the lives of average Liberians.

 U.S. Assistance to Liberia

-U.S. assistance seeks to focus on professionalizing Liberia’s military and civilian security forces; consolidating democratic progress; improving capacity, transparency, and accountability of governance institutions; promoting broad-based and environmentally sustainable economic growth; improving access to high-quality educational and health services; and responding to the problem of narcotics trafficking in West Africa, while helping Liberia build capacity to plan, implement, and sustain its own development efforts in each sector.
+U.S. assistance seeks to focus on professionalizing Liberia’s military and civilian security forces; consolidating democratic progress; improving capacity, transparency, and accountability of governance institutions; promoting broad-based and environmentally sustainable economic growth; improving access to high-quality educational and health services; and responding to the Ebola epidemic, while helping Liberia build capacity to plan, implement, and sustain its own development efforts in each sector.